Command line arguments

 , the FileInput

-object doesn't support write()
+object doesn't support the write()

 method.
-However, using print()
+Using the print()

-is enough.
+function is enough as shown above.
 Here's a sample run:

-$ python3.9 inplace_edit.py [io]p.txt
+$ python3.13 inplace_edit.py [io]p.txt

-$ # check if files have changed
+# check if the files have changed

 $ cat ip.txt